nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    2. Re-launch the app by double-clicking the jar file.  \\
       Expected: The most recent window size and location is retained.

-### Deleting a person
+### Deleting a student

-1. Deleting a person while all persons are being shown
+1. Deleting a student while all students are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all students using the `list` command.
+Multiple students in the list.

    2. Test case: `delete 1`  \\
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: First student is deleted from the list.
+Details of the deleted student shown in the status message.
 Timestamp in the status bar is updated.

    3. Test case: `delete 0` \\
-      Expected: No person is deleted.
+      Expected: No student is deleted.
 Error details shown in the status message.
 Status bar remains the same.

    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size) \\
       Expected: Similar to previous.